SamOBrienOlinger/PP4/README.md

    - The README template provided y Code Institute was very helpful as a model for developing this README file: https://github.com/Code-Institute-Solutions/readme-template

-   - A number of Code Institute Tutors and students were very suportive via slack:
+   - A number of Code Institute Tutors and students were very suportive via slack and the Student Support Chat:

+     - Ionut Ciobanu
+     - DavidK_5P
+     - David Bowers_5p_lead
      -